Start the project – Plone deployment

 For codebase modifications, re-run make stack-start to rebuild the affected containers, ensuring your site's behavior aligns with the updates.

-To halt the stack while preserving site data, execute:
+To stop the stack while preserving site data, execute:

 make stack-stop